 Marni Rickelmann, Program Director, (Full-time since July 2, 2012) Marni immersed herself in art when she was given an old picnic basket full of crayons, coloring books and paper as a kid, and she has worked and volunteered with multiple arts organizations ever since, coordinating and marketing events in both performance and fine art.
 She attended Northern Michigan University for a degree in Fine Art, is a lover of sculpture and community art, a wannabe musician (her dog howls when she tunes her banjo), an animal rescuer extraordinaire, and strongly believes in cultivating meaningful relationships with colleagues and the community while inspiring creativity.
 After moving to Ketchikan from Michigan in July 2012, Marni is now the proud owner of three pairs of rainboots and is still really, really happy to be living in Ketchikan, Alaska!

-Shelley Baumeister, Administrative Assistant, (Full-time since October 1, 2013) Shelley has been involved in the arts since grade-school.
-She attended Lecanto School of Art, an art academy high school, in Lecanto, Florida.
-Her studies allowed her to learn many mediums including photography, drawing/painting, ceramics, and sculpture.
+Shelley Baumeister, Administrative Assistant, (Full-time since October 1, 2013) Shelley’s high school and college studies allowed her to learn many mediums including photography, drawing/painting, ceramics, and sculpture.
 For her 3D A-P portfolio, Shelley’s concentration was wearable art.
 Her portfolio included a full-sized ball gown made of visqueen plastic and staples.
-Currently Shelley is a painter, but dreams about the day she can ship her pottery wheel and kiln to Alaska!
-She moved to Ketchikan in April 2013 and worked for Allen Marine Tours during that summer.
-Shelley fell in love with Alaska and decided to stay.
-She looks forward to surviving her first Alaskan winter and getting to know the fantastic artists’ community of the First City.
+Who knew she’d move to the town that holds the BEST Wearable Art Show in the world?!
+She moved to Ketchikan in April 2013, fell in love with Alaska and decided to stay.
+Shelley co-hosts TGIA on KRBD, is a “freshie” on the Rainforest Roller Girls roller derby team and is always looking for more community involvement!